Strand swamp: Description

-A strand swamp or strand is a type of swamp in Florida that forms a linear drainage channel on flatlands.
-A forested wetland ecological habitat, strands occur on land areas with high water tables where the lack of slope prevents stream formation.
+A forested wetland ecological habitat, strands occur on land areas with high water tables where the lack of slope and slow rate of flow inhibits the carving out of a stream bed.
 Strands are more linear than the cypress dome swamps that form in more rounded depressions and are fairly similar to floodplain swamps that form further north along streams and rivers.
+Strand swamps are forested, with the tallest trees in the middle of the channel.